 The CRISPR technique primarily relies on reagents (primers and plasmids) as well as equipment.
 The equipment required for CRISPR includes a thermocycler, which Bento Lab contains.
 You may also need an electroporator and an incubator.

 Over the years, we have benefitted immensely from the generosity and innovativeness of the Open Source, Open Science, DIYbio and Biocommons community.
 We stand on the shoulders of giants such as Hackteria, the fantastic OpenPCR project, the iGEM community, and many, many others.

 For us, accessibility is the priority.
 We want to document the project well, so we are giving ourselves a runway.
-We are planning to release the firmware source code, the electronic specifications and CAD files of the functional device (more suitable for readily-available materials!) into the public domain by the end of 2016.
+We are planning to release IP into the public domain by the end of 2017, beginning with firmware source code, and CAD files from Bento Lab beta (which is suitable for fabrication in e.g. a maker space).

 Is Bento Lab safe to use?

 Safety is a key priority.
 Bento Lab complies with safety regulations for laboratory hardware (EN61010-1, EN61010-2-010, EN61010-2-020).
 Before shipping, we’ll submit Bento Lab to our safety partner for review.

 Bento Lab is designed for safety and ease-of-use, but it is not a toy.
 It comprises a high voltage electrophoresis unit, a PCR thermocycler that can reach temperatures of 120°C and a 20,000 G centrifuge.
 Safe use of the equipment requires that you follow the detailed instructions and warning-labels included with the kit.